 Walupt Lake Campground offers some tent-only sites, but standard sites have gravel spurs that can accommodate RVs between 20-40 feet.
 Each walk-in tent site along the lake shore has a small beach area.

 Campsites include picnic tables and campfire rings.
-Vault toilets and drinking water are provided on the premises.
+Vault toilets are provided on the premises.

 A horse camp is adjacent to this campground.